Skip to content

 Frequently Asked Questions

-How do I determine the optimal max_workers for a CPU-bound data transformation stage?
+How do I determine the optimal max_workers for a CPU-bound stage?

-Can I safely share a pandas.DataFrame between ProcessPoolExecutor workers without copying?
+Can I share a large array between ProcessPoolExecutor workers without copying?

-What is the recommended fallback strategy when BrokenProcessPool occurs mid-pipeline?
+What should I do when BrokenProcessPool occurs mid-pipeline?

-When should I consider asyncio over concurrent.futures for pipeline orchestration?
+When should I use asyncio instead of concurrent.futures for a pipeline?

-Prefer asyncio when managing thousands of concurrent network connections, requiring fine-grained cooperative multitasking, or integrating with async-native libraries (aiohttp, asyncpg).
-Use concurrent.futures for CPU-bound offloading or when wrapping synchronous legacy code.
-Hybrid models often route I/O through asyncio and CPU tasks through ProcessPoolExecutor via loop.run_in_executor.
+Prefer asyncio when orchestrating thousands of concurrent network connections or integrating async-native libraries like aiohttp and asyncpg.
+Use concurrent.futures for CPU offloading or wrapping synchronous code.
+A common hybrid runs I/O through asyncio and CPU work through a ProcessPoolExecutor via loop.run_in_executor.